Important information for future mothers, eat nuts

 The actual recommended amount in this study was 3 to 7 helpings a week with a weight of around 30 grams each.
-The mothers in this study did not eat as many rations as recommended, it was a bit less.
-The positive result obtained by the actual rather small amount of nuts eaten was already remarkable so imagine if 7 rations per week were standard in the diets of pregnant women.
+The mothers in this study did not eat as many rations as recommended, it was slightly less.
+The positive result got by the actual rather small amount of nuts eaten was already remarkable, so imagine if 7 rations per week were standard in the diets of pregnant women.

-The study did find that the benefits were mainly obtained during the first 3 months of pregnancy, and the consumption of nuts during the last 3 months did not provide many benefits.
+The study found that the benefits were mainly obtained during the first 3 months of pregnancy, and the consumption of nuts during the last 3 months did not provide many benefits.

 In Spain, people eat about a double amount of nuts compared to other European countries, 4.8 gram a day.
 Personally, I do not think that is a lot.
 I certainly eat more and add different seeds.
 My bone density test improved 5% in 2 years and that made me happy.
 Getting older and improving one’s health is very positive.

 Source: Sur in English May 10th to 16th, 2019.
 Article by Elena Martin Lopez

 Photo Source: Pixabay

-Fast food is bad for your health and especially for pregnant women.
+Fast food is terrible for your health and especially for pregnant women.
 You might like to read the following post as this is important information for you and your future baby.